dnarayanan/powderday/docs/index.rst

 modular), and to be easy to use.
 The package is written in python, though makes use of fortran, C and cython.

+As of now, the code works principally for Gadget, Gizmo and other variants.
+Support for Gasoline, RAMSES, ART and Enzo are planned however.
+The current timeline is for TIPSY front ends to be built over Spring 2015, with AMR support to follow

+Finally, this code benefits from the contributions, either directly to this software, or indirectly by contributions to dependency software, by many astrophysicists:

+Matthew Turk (NCSA)
+Tom Robitaille (MPIA)
+Robert Thompson (University of Western Cape)
+Philip Hopkins (Caltech)
+Charlie Conroy (Harvard)
+Daniel Foreman-Mackey (NYU)

 Contents: